mitsram/playwright-dotnet-specflow/README.md

 ```
 dotnet restore
 ```
-4. Set your `.env` file located at the same folder with the solution file.
+4. Set your `.env` file at the root of the solution folder.
 Example values:
 ```
 USERNAME=<your registered UiBank username>
 PASSWORD=<your registered UiBank password>